Maisie66/example_repo/README.md

 # Example Repo

-This is an example repo
+This is a read me file

-git config --global user.name “Maisie66”
-git config --global user.email ms6360@cumc.columbia.edu

-git push -u origin master